NilsMinor/DAQLES-OS/README.md

 The module I am using is the KRM-3Z7030.
 My target is to build a system using linux-adi branch 2017_R1 and u-boot branch xilinx-v2017.4 communicating to an high speed adc (AD9234).
 However, while using to build all that modules I tried to automate my development by the scripts in the folder (zynq_scripts).

+Some files are based on scripts from ADI (https://github.com/analogdevicesinc/wiki-scripts)

 My development-flow and my scripts depend on the folder structure which looks like this:

 Folder Structure: